teknolojikpanda/AI-Code-Review-For-Bitbucket/docs/operator-runbook.md

 ## 5. Alert Integration Checklist

-1. Point your monitoring system at `/rest/ai-reviewer/1.0/metrics`.
+1. Point your monitoring system at `/rest/ai-reviewer/1.0/metrics` (for raw metrics) or `/rest/ai-reviewer/1.0/alerts` (for synthesized alerts).
 2. Add alert rules for:
    - `ai.queue.availableSlots == 0` for sustained periods.
    - `ai.retention.cleanup.lastErrorFlag == 1`.